At a Glance

 ## Building the Intuition (Deep Dive)

-The catch is that "downward" means *to the nearest valley, not the lowest one*.
+The catch is that "downward" means to the *nearest* valley, not the *lowest* one globally.
 The objective $J$ is non-convex in the centroid positions: it has many local minima, and which one the algorithm reaches is decided entirely by where the centroids start.
-Initialise badly — two centroids inside one true cluster and none in another — and the algorithm will converge, confidently, to a partition that is plainly wrong, because no single assign-or-update step can make the large jump needed to escape that configuration.
+Initialise badly and the algorithm will converge, confidently, to a partition that is plainly wrong, because no single assign-or-update step can make the large jump needed to escape that configuration.
 The result is stable but suboptimal.

-The standard remedy is **k-means++** seeding, which spreads the initial centroids out: it picks the first centroid uniformly at random, then chooses each subsequent one from the data with probability proportional to $D(x)^2$, the squared distance from $x$ to the nearest centroid already chosen.[^2] Points far from existing centroids are therefore likely to be picked next, so the initial set tends to land one centroid per dense region instead of clumping.
-This widget seeds with k-means++ for exactly this reason, and it is the default initialiser in libraries such as scikit-learn.
+The standard remedy is **k-means++** seeding.
+This spreads the initial centroids out: picking the first centroid at random, then choosing each subsequent one from the data with probability proportional to $D(x)^2$, the squared distance from the data point $x$ to the nearest centroid already chosen.[^2] Points far from existing centroids are therefore most likely to be picked next, so the initial set tends to land one centroid per dense region instead of clumping.
+The above widget seeds with k-means++ for exactly this reason, and it is the default initialiser in libraries such as scikit-learn.

-A counterintuitive consequence is worth internalising: the danger of bad initialisation is *worst* when the clusters are tight and well separated, not when the data is messy.
-Tight, distinct clusters create deep, narrow valleys in $J$ — once two centroids are committed to the same blob, the empty cluster elsewhere is too far away for any local step to repair, and the bad partition is locked in.
-When clusters overlap heavily there is little structure to get wrong in the first place, every partition has comparable inertia, and seeding barely matters.
-The seeding problem is therefore a property of *strong* cluster structure, which is precisely the regime where clustering is supposed to work well.
+A counterintuitive consequence is worth noting: the danger of bad initialisation is *worst* when the clusters are tight and well separated, not when the data is messy.
+Tight, distinct clusters create deep, narrow valleys in $J$.
+Once two centroids are assigned to the same blob, the empty cluster elsewhere is too far away for any local step to repair, and the bad partition is locked in.
+When clusters overlap heavily there is little structure to get wrong in the first place, every partition has comparable inertia, and seeding barely matters. **Bad seeding is _more_ of a problem on data with tight distinct clusters**.
+Even though that's the regime where we would expect a clustering algorithm like K-Means to work best.

 ## Failure Modes & Gotchas